“Compassion is the antitoxin of the soul: where there is compassion even the most poisonous impulses remain relatively harmless”-Eric Hoffer

 Self-compassion is a relatively new concept but the principles behind it have actually been around for thousands of years!
 Over 2000 years ago, the Buddha prescribed kindness, a sense of common humanity, and mindfulness to monks who were struggling with anxiety and fear.
 These three principles make up the three pillars of self-compassion.

 Dr. Kristin Neff developed the practice of self-compassion after studying Buddhism and practicing mindfulness meditation.
-When she noticed how important these three principles are to the modern mind and the journey towards mental wellness, she devoted much of her career to studying and teaching self-compassion.
+When she noticed how important these three principles are to the modern mind and the journey toward mental wellness, she devoted much of her career to studying and teaching self-compassion.

 Dr. Neff describes self-compassion as treating yourself with the same level of love and kindness that we treat other people with.
 So many of us find it so easy to be kind and forgiving of others but struggle to give ourselves the same treatment.
 We often say things to ourselves that we would never dream of saying to anyone else.
 The same goes for how we treat ourselves when we are going through a difficult time.